 Editorial support

-Grantees will also have access to editorial support in the form of an expert adviser.
-This adviser will be available to provide general advice to teams that face difficulties in the advancement of publication of their investigations.
+Grantees will also have access to editorial support and general advice in case they face difficulties in the advancement of the publication of their investigations.

 Questions and contact